 Blockchain also doesn’t suffice to safeguard physical items because it’s best used to determine the provenance of digital records.
 A distributed digital ledger shared by all parties would ensure that a product has a consistent, verifiable pedigree across the supply chain, including tracking and tracing data.
 One possibility is to utilize the blockchain to verify buy-sell transaction history, but this protection doesn’t secure the physical product.
 That capability requires an anti-counterfeit solution.

-Notwithstanding, these pros and cons show why blockchain does not provide enough protection for physical goods.
+Notwithstanding, these pros and cons show why blockchain or NFT does not provide enough protection for physical goods.
 You have to put blockchain in context to use it well, resisting the hype and implementing realistic solutions that provide actual value and thwart counterfeiters.
 The task is monumental, yet it’s also achievable with a robust ecosystem of counterfeit protections from AlpVision.

 AlpVision anti-counterfeit solutions